 Waxy O’ Connor’s is the most magical pub I have seen in London, rather fairytale like in places and has a great atmosphere.
 The large pub has several areas ideal for solo dining.
 Old favourites such as chip doorstop butties, pies and burgers are served and Irish whisky lovers will enjoy 50% on Wednesdays!

 Franco Manca is known for its slow rising dough and fresh, seasonal, organic ingredients.
 This chain of restaurants offers good value for money with pizzas starting from just £5.
-They are absolutely delicioius!
-Careful thought is given to their food which is sourced from small suppliers and they have been known to donate 20,000 pizzas to the emergency services working on Christmas Day.
+They are absolutely delicious!
+Careful thought is given to their food which is sourced from small suppliers and they have been known to donate 20,000 pizzas to vulnerable and open on Christmas Day to serve pizza to the emergency services.

 Suggested Further Reading: